 - Uses VantageScore, not FICO

-Using Credit Insights by SoFi is completely free, and you do not need to be an existing SoFi member to enroll.
+Activating credit score monitoring with SoFi and exploring SoFi’s financial insights tools is completely free.
+You do not need to be an existing SoFi member to enroll.
 After you sign up, you’ll have immediate access to your VantageScore 3.0 credit score, provided by the credit bureau TransUnion.
 Your score will automatically update each week so you can see how it changes over time and learn to manage your finances in a way that will gradually improve your credit.

 Do you need all this coverage, or such constant updates to your credit score?
 Probably not, and these days a lot of credit card companies are offering credit scores for free on their websites.
 But if you’re the anxious kind, and having as much protection as possible will put you at ease, then the money will be worth it—especially if you are eventually the victim of identity theft.